Pinnacles Campground is located in the unique Pinnacles National Park, 32 miles south of Hollister, California.

 Group Sites: Occupancy is limited to twenty people and five vehicles.
 No trailers or RV's motor homes allowed in group sites.
 Any self contained vehicle desiged for sleeping is considered an RV/Motor home.

 TENT CABINS: CABINS DO NOT INCLUDE BEDDING.
 YOU MUST BRING YOUR OWN BEDDING.
 Your key will be provided to you at the store when you checkin.
-If you arrive AFTER HOURS your key will be waiting for you in the LOCKBOX outside your cabin.
-Please check and write down the LOCK COMBINATION which is listed on your CONFIRMATION EMAIL.
+If you arrive AFTER 5PM your key will be waiting for you in the LOCKBOX outside your cabin.
+Please check and write down the LOCK COMBINATION which is listed in the reservation details in your RECREATION.GOV account.
+You must know the code to access your cabin after 5pm.
+If you need help please call the campground before 5pm on 831-200-1722 or recreation.gov on 877-444-6777 before 9pm.

 Firewood: Prevent the spread of tree-killing pests by obtaining firewood at or near your destination and burning it on-site.
 Visit dontmovefirewood.org to learn more.
 No gathering of firewood is allowed.
 Firewood is available for purchase at the camp store from 930am to 5pm.